Photo courtesy of Perdue

-If you’re the proud owner of a cast-iron pan, then you already know what a good investment it is.
-Once well-seasoned, it can cook just about anything from pancakes to fried chicken, it can go from stovetop to oven with ease, it’s nearly indestructible, it’s inexpensive and it holds its heat like a dream.
-But if you’re just using your pan to cook the occasional burger, then you’re missing out; you really can cook pretty much anything in it.
+A lot of people are using their cast-iron pan wrong or only break it out to cook the occasional burger recipe.
+But there is so much more the tool can be used for.
+Once well-seasoned, a cast-iron pan can cook just about anything, from pancakes to fried chicken.
+It can go from stovetop to oven with ease, it’s nearly indestructible and it holds its heat like a dream.
 Here are 20 things we bet you didn’t know you could cook in your cast-iron pan.

 More From The Daily Meal: